KimchiLab/OpenEphysToPlx/README.md

 The general workflow is:
 1) **OpenEphysToCommonRef.m**: Generate a Common Average Reference and subtract it from each channel
-2) **OpenEphysRefToSpikesPlexon.m**: Filter each referenced channel and extract spikes to write a plexon file a next step can include
+2) **OpenEphysRefToSpikesPlexon.m**: Filter each referenced channel and extract spikes to write a plexon file

+A next step can include
 3) **OpenEphysAdcToMatlab.m**: Convert ADC files to matlab data: extract events and treadmill data

 The input to each argument is the directory in which the continuous data files are.